daaronr/eamt_gitbook_public/contexts-and-environments-for-testing/one-for-the-world/preregistration_oftw_pre_gt.md

 We will not exclude any observations from the sample, unless they make it clear to us that they are aware of this trial.

-We will not Windsorise or exclude outliers (@Josh, let's discuss)
+We will not Windsorise or exclude outliers.

 ## 7) How many observations will be collected or what will determine sample size?